yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 10% of the [ASR SOTA](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard) training set -> 2% WER on the same Test sets from the SOTA

   - Visual training curves with different amounts of training data
-  - `always remember to ask the original authors, so helpful`
+  - always remember to ask some of the original authors, so helpful

 <br>